Telugu literature: Baddena Bhupaludu

-The Prabandha Period (1400–1600 CE)
+The Prabandha period (1400–1600 CE)

 Srinatha

 Srinatha (శ్రీనాథుడు) (1365–1441) popularised the Prabandha style of composition.
 He was a minister in the court of Pedakomati Vemareddy of Kondaveedu and wrote Salivahana Saptasati, Sivaratri Mahatyam, Harivilasa, Bhimakanda, Kasi Khandam, Srungara Naishadham, Palanati Veera Charitra, Dhananjaya Vijayam, Srungara Dipika.
 These works were concerned with history and mythology.
 Srinatha's Srungara Naishadhamu is a well-known example of the form.
 Srinatha was widely regarded as the Kavi Sarvabhowma ("the emperor among poets").

 Vemana

 Kumaragiri Vema Reddy (వేమన), popularly known as Yogi Vemana, was a 14th-century Telugu poet.
 His poems were written in the popular vernacular of Telugu, and are known for their use of simple language and native idioms.
 His poems discuss the subjects of Yoga, wisdom and morality.
 There is no consensus among scholars about the period in which Vemana lived.
 C.P.
 Brown, known for his research on Vemana, estimates the year of birth to be the year 1352 based on some of his verses.
 His poems are four lines in length.
 The fourth line is, in the majority of the cases, the chorus Viswadhabhirama Vinura Vema – he thus conveyed his message with three small lines written in a simple vernacular.
-He traveled widely across south India, acquiring popularity as a poet and Yogi.
+He travelled widely across south India, acquiring popularity as a poet and Yogi.
 So high was the regard for Vemana that a popular Telugu saying goes 'Vemana's word is the word of the Vedas'.
 He is celebrated for his style of Chaatu padyam, a poem with a hidden meaning.
 Many lines of Vemana's poems are now colloquial phrases of the Telugu language.
 They end with the signature line Viswadhaabhi Raama, Vinura Vema, literally Beloved of Viswadha, listen Vema.
 There are many interpretations of what the last line signifies.